equalitie/Caislean/doc/role-doc/tls.md

 All these files have to be created by yourself, manually, on your local system from which you are running the playbook.
-The `tls/` directory at the root of this repository provides a bare TLS management repository, with a pre-set OpenSSL configuration file usable as-is.
+The `tls/` directory at the root of this repository provides a bare TLS management repository, with a pre-set OpenSSL configuration file usable as is.

 The playbook will upload them to the proper place onto the server, with the correct permissions.